 Tanya is an international human rights and gender lawyer whose work has focused on women’s rights and empowerment; the role of women in conflict resolution and peace-building; and women’s political participation through U.S. policy, international multi-lateral agencies and civil society, and coalition building among global women political leaders.
 She was a Policy Director for Women’s Action for New Directions (WAND) the US National Director for the Women’s International League for Peace and Freedom (WILPF), a legal consultant for the Ministry of Social Affairs in Lebanon on issues of gender based violence and women’s political participation, and part of a research team in Ethiopia working with Harvard Medical School to research and draft policy on gender inequality, economic development, and health.
 Her work has been published in academic journals as well as various print and social media outlets.
 She holds a B.S. from the University of Massachusetts Boston, a J.D. from Suffolk University Law School, and pursued an LL.M. in international law from The Fletcher School of Law and Diplomacy at Tufts University.
 She has also earned several certificates in mediation and conflict negotiation.

-Joanna manages Peace is Loud’s speaking events and communications, including digital engagement.
-She has worked in the nonprofit sector for nearly 10 years, primarily focusing on the health and rights of girls and women.
+Joanna manages Peace is Loud’s communications, including digital engagement.
+She has worked in the nonprofit sector for over 10 years, primarily focusing on the health and rights of girls and women.
 Previously, she was the Special Projects Manager at Women Deliver, a global organization advocating for the health, rights and wellbeing of girls and women, where she worked on Women Deliver’s triennial global conferences and the development of advocacy materials and engagement strategies.

 Speakers Bureau Manager